 - Lottery business including government or private lottery, online lotteries; - Gambling and betting including casinos.
-In relation to lottery, gambling and betting activities, foreign technology collaboration in any form (including licensing for franchise, trademark, brand name, management contract)

-is also prohibited:

-- Chit funds; - · Nidhi companies; - Trading in transferable development rights; - Real estate business or construction of farm houses; however, 'real estate business' does not include development of townships, construction of residential /commercial premises, roads or bridges and Real Estate Investment Trusts
+In relation to lottery, gambling and betting activities, foreign technology collaboration in any form (including licensing for franchise, trademark, brand name, management contract) is also prohibited; - Chit funds; - Nidhi companies; - Trading in transferable development rights; - Real estate business or construction of farm houses; however, 'real estate business' does not include development of townships, construction of residential /commercial premises, roads or bridges and Real Estate

-(REITs) registered and regulated under the SEBI (REITs) Regulations 2014;
+Investment Trusts (REITs) registered and regulated under the SEBI (REITs) Regulations 2014 and earning of rent or income on lease of the property, not amounting to transfer;

-- Manufacturing of cigars, cheroots, cigarillos and cigarettes, of tobacco or of tobacco substitutes; - Activities or sectors not open to private sector investment for example atomic energy and railway operations (that is, other than the permitted railway infrastructure); - Agriculture sector or activity except as specifically permitted (such as floriculture, horticulture and cultivation of vegetables - and mushrooms under controlled conditions, development and production of seed and planting material, animal husbandry (including breeding of dogs), pisciculture, aquaculture, apiculture, and services related to agro and allied sectors). - Plantation sector or activity except as specifically permitted (such as tea sector including tea plantations, coffee plantations, rubber plantations, cardamom plantations, palm oil tree plantations and olive oil tree plantation).
+- Manufacturing of cigars, cheroots, cigarillos and cigarettes, of tobacco or of tobacco substitutes; - Activities or sectors not open to private sector investment for example atomic energy and railway operations (that is, other than the permitted railway infrastructure); - Agriculture sector or activity except as specifically permitted (such as floriculture, horticulture and cultivation of vegetables and mushrooms under controlled conditions, development and production of seed and planting material, animal husbandry (including breeding of dogs), pisciculture, aquaculture, apiculture, and services related to agro and allied sectors).

+Plantation sector or activity except as specifically permitted (such as tea sector including tea plantations, coffee plantations, rubber plantations, cardamom plantations, palm oil tree plantations and olive oil tree plantation).